ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Computer No

-Reminder: Check with Iowa directly for more information on requirements.
+Reminder: Check with The University of Iowa directly for more information on requirements.
 Individual departments or majors may have additional required courses.

-NOTE: Double majoring may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when job searching or applying to a graduate program.
+NOTE: Double majoring may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to grad school.

 Frequently Asked Questions About The University of Iowa

-✅ Iowa offers services for students with disabilities.
+✅ The University of Iowa does offer services for students with disabilities.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

-✅ Iowa has distance learning options for students who are interested in taking classes online.
+✅ The University of Iowa true for students who are interested in taking classes online.

-✅ Iowa offers some credit for Advanced Placement (AP) classes taken in high school.
-Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.
+✅ The University of Iowa true Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-✅ Iowa offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.
-Students must complete a senior project if they are in the Honors Program at Iowa.
+✅ The University of Iowa true for highly-qualified applicants, but false.
+Students must complete a senior project if they are in the Honors Program at The University of Iowa.

-🟨 Iowa does not require an internship for all students, but does require an internship for students in some majors.
+🟨 The University of Iowa does not require an internship for all students, but does require an internship for students in some majors.
+Students can look for internships during the summer, or gain work experience with a part-time job.

 Additional Information About The University of Iowa